 Depending on the species it can grow at a 3,000–7,500 feet (900–2,300 meters) elevation range.
 Some Ephedra also grows in the temperate mountains and coastal regions of California and Oregon.

 Ephedra plants in southwestern desert locations of the U.S. are generally low-growing shrubs usually not more than 3-4 feet tall.
-They are recognizable by their many erect gray-green twig-like branches that come off of a woody base.
+They are recognizable by their many erect yellow-green twig-like branches that come off of a woody base.

 The stems are segmented with sometimes tiny vestigial leaves at the node sections which have a dark color.
 Male or female cones will eventually grow off of these nodes.

 If you are unfamiliar with this species, it is essential that you use a wild identification guide before you collect and consume it.
-Many wild plants are toxic and even deadly, so it’s good to air on the side of caution when wildcrafting any herb or food.
+Many wild plants are toxic and even deadly, so it’s good to err on the side of caution when wildcrafting any herb or food.

 When preparing Mormon tea, it is best to thoroughly dry the herb before use rather than use the fresh plant.